 Data shared is a problem halved

-It’s been estimated that the data economy in Europe alone reached a value of over €335 billion in 2017 and is projected to continue to grow significantly.
-And it’s not just the value of the data itself, but what access to that data can enable and how if we allow too much data to accumulate in the hands of private companies whose priority is profit we risk not being able to use data to empower and benefit the whole of society.
+It has been estimated that the data economy in Europe alone reached a value of over EUR335 billion in 2017 and is projected to continue to grow significantly.
+And it is not just the value of the data itself, but what access to that data can enable.
+If we allow too much data to accumulate in the hands of private companies whose priority is profit, we risk losing the opportunity to use data to empower and benefit the whole of society.

 Data is Power